Bob L. Herd Department of

 Enrollment in the petroleum engineering undergraduate program is very competitive and consequently has high qualification standards.

 A student may apply for admission to the upper division of a degree program upon completion of the foundational curriculum and a minimum of 12 credit hours of Texas Tech coursework.
 The acceptance criterion is based exclusively on a cumulative GPA for coursework completed at Texas Tech.
 The specific GPA standard varies among the degree programs and may change from one academic year to the next as necessary to align enrollments with the educational resources.
-A minimum 3.0 GPA is required for admission to the petroleum engineering upper-division degree program.
-Beginning fall 2014, a minimum 3.2 GPA will be required for admission to the upper-division degree program.
+A minimum 3.2 GPA is required for admission to the petroleum engineering upper-division degree program.

 The academic standards required by the Whitacre College of Engineering and the Department of Petroleum Engineering are given in the introduction to the Whitacre College section of the catalog.